farsonJava/catalog/README.md

 In this instance, our cartServlet that will use our CartManager method addToCart will have access to a session attribute "email" and it will ask if there is a value stored for that key in the userCarts object- if there isn't, it will procure one.
 Using the getOrDefault method we are able to safely deal with instances where we either already have a value higher than one or not, and increment it by one regardless.

+### note:
+If you scroll back up to article "servlet accessed after login" you will see the addToCart method within the doPost method.
+You may observe that the "item" object is composed of data extracted from attributes in the request object.
+These are all attributes contained in the HTML form- its values depend on which item in the shop you click on.
+The email is of course derived from the session state, and the item is built out of the content of the request.